 Personalized Competencies A relatively new framework, personalized competencies are related to a personalized learning framework, which tailors the methods, objectives, and content of instruction to meet each individual student’s needs, interests, and preferences.
 Personal competencies are “an ever-evolving accumulation of related capabilities that facilitate learning and other forms of goal attainment.”
 Four personal competencies are particularly relevant within a school setting; the categories include: cognitive, metacognitive, motivational, and social/emotional.
 Teachers can build these competencies in their students through direct instruction, school culture, and instructional practices.
 Click here to learn more about personalized competencies.
 There are a variety of frameworks that measure and teach the non-cognitive factors research has shown to be critical to students’ success.
 Much work has been done to demonstrate the importance of building these skills in students, yet more work is needed to build collaboration and consensus around these constructs and develop state standards and implementation guidelines in schools.

-Learn more about the DESSA Comprehensive System, a standardized, strength-based assessment rooted in resiliency theory and the five SEL competencies defined by CASEL.
+Learn more about the DESSA Comprehensive System, a standardized, strength-based assessment rooted in resiliency theory and the five SEL competencies defined by CASEL, by reaching out to our team today.